jitsi/jitsi-meet/README.md

 ## Install

-Installing Jitsi Meet is quite a simple experience even though it requires it requires installing a few other components first, such as Jitsi Videobridge, a web server such as Nginx and an XMPP one like Prosody.
+Installing Jitsi Meet is quite a simple experience even though it requires installing a few other components first, such as Jitsi Videobridge, a web server such as Nginx and an XMPP one like Prosody.

 You can find information on how to deploy Jitsi Meet in the [installation insstructions](https://jitsi.org/meet/deploy)